YuriODev/python-yuriodev-01-simple-data-types/README.md

 ## 📂 Repository Structure

 - [Theory](./theory): This folder contains all the theoretical materials related to simple data types in Python.
+- [Examples](./examples): Here you can find example problems and their solutions to understand the practical implementation of the concepts covered.
 - [Exercises](./exercises): Here you can find exercises to practice your understanding of the topics covered.
 - [Solutions](./solutions): This folder contains solutions to the exercises.
 It's recommended to try solving the exercises yourself before checking the solutions.